How Much Blood Sugar Level is Dangerous in Diabetes: Normal Level and Chart

 Exercise can have a lasting impact, improving insulin sensitivity 24 hours after physical activity.
 Physical activity improves the body’s response to insulin, making cells more efficient in using glucose.
 This increased sensitivity means insulin can work more effectively to lower blood sugar.
 However, it’s important to record your blood sugar level before and after physical activity.

 If your blood sugar exceeds 240 mg/dL, check your urine for ketones.
 If there are ketones, don’t exercise because it can increase your blood sugar.
-Exercising when there are ketones can make your risk of high blood sugar issues higher.
-If your ketones are high, doing gentle exercises like walking instead of intense ones is better.
+Exercising if there are ketones in your urine can increase the risk of having high blood sugar levels.
+If your ketones are high, performing gentle exercises like walking is better.

 Takeaway